maracine/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Variables generated:

-All variables are the mean of a measurement for each subject and activity.
+Variable subject is an identifier of the subject who carried out the experiment.
+Variable activity identifies the activity type.
+All othervariables represent the average of a measurement as grouped/casted for each subject and activity.

 * subject
 * activity